harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 However there are two separate pools of carnitine that need to be utilized to move fatty acids into the mitochondria.
 One pool located outside of the mitochondria membrane and one pool located inside the mitochondria matrix.
 The one outside the mitochondria is the one that binds to fatty acids and transports them through the first of 2 layers that make up the membrane and up to the 2nd inner layer but not through the mitochondria membrane.
 The pool of carnitine inside the mitochondria is known as “intra-mitochondria free carnitine”.
 It moves to the membrane from the inside and is “handed” the fatty acyl-CoA that was delivered “to the door” by outside carnitine.
 The handing over process is mediated by an enzyme called Carnitine palmitoyltransferase I (CPT1) which resides on the 2nd layer of the membrane.
 We don’t need to introduce all the various proteins and enzymes involved in the process.
 Simply understand that CPT1 is akin to a bouncer at a nightclub who takes a note from someone outside the doorway and gives it to someone inside the doorway.

-In this way two carnitines (one from outside &amp; one from inside the mitochondria) do the work of transporting the fatty acyl-CoA.
+In this way two carnitines (one from outside & one from inside the mitochondria) do the work of transporting the fatty acyl-CoA.

 Inside the mitochondria matrix the newly formed acylcarnitine (thanks to the hand off) is reduced back to two individual components: free carnitine and the long chain fatty acyl-CoA.